How can you buy an older version of Microsoft Office to fit in with your other computers?

 Install the Office you have

-Our, entirely unofficial, advice is to try installing Office version ytou have on the new computer using your existing product key.
+Try installing Office version you have on the new computer using your existing product key.
 There’s no risk in trying.

 Hopefully, you’ll have your original Office DVD or a copy to install from.
-Otherwise there are online downloads you can try but make sure the source is reliable AND it’s exactly the same Office release (i.e. Home and Student, Home and Student, Home and Business, Standard, Professional).
+Otherwise there are online downloads you can try but make sure the source is reliable, safe AND it’s exactly the same Office release (i.e. Home and Student, Home and Student, Home and Business, Standard, Professional).

 If the install and activation is permitted by Microsoft’s online licensing system, you’re good to go.